unifi-utilities/unifios-utilities/run-pihole/README.md

     ```

 7. Update your DNS Servers to 10.0.5.3 (or your custom ip) in all your DHCP configs.
-8. Access the pihole like you would normally.
+8. Access the pihole like you would normally, e.g. http://10.0.5.3 if using examples above